Shopify/shopify-api-ruby/README.md

   - get: `/admin/oauth/access_scopes`
 - URLs for the merchant’s web admin have _not_ changed.
 For example: to send the merchant to the product page the url is still `/admin/product/<id>`

-# Using Development Version
+# Development

-Download the source code and run:
+To run the tests, download the source code and run:

 ```bash
 bundle install